 - In November of 2021 I finished my PhD in Atmospheric Sciences.
 In my dissertation I developed and applied evaluation strategies for downscaling models.

-- Starting in 2013, I worked for two years at the Fraunhofer Ernst Mach Institute in Freiburg (Germany) investigating the interaction of high power CW lasers with iron and steel plates.
+- From 2013 to 2015, I worked for the Fraunhofer Ernst Mach Institute in Freiburg (Germany) investigating the interaction of high power CW lasers with iron and steel plates.

 - Between 2012 and 2013 I finished my masters degree in physics at the University of Vienna.
 My thesis focused on Quantum Nanophysics, studying LIAD as a potential molecular beam source for matter wave interferometry.